AdvancedResearchComputing/OnDemandApps/bc_vt_gamsStudio/DevGuide.md

-# Batch Connect - Eclipse IDE
+# Batch Connect - Gams Studio

-An example Batch Connect app that launches a Eclipse IDE within a batch job.
+An example Batch Connect app that launches an instance of GAMS Studio within a batch job.

 ## Prerequisites